DoorDash Driver Review: How It Works, Pay & Is It Worth It?

 Picture this: You’ve just had dinner from your favorite restaurant delivered to your door by a friendly face – and you didn’t have to fumble with your wallet to pay for it.

-That’s the experience offered by food delivery apps, and the reason those friendly faces can make an extra $1,000 per month working for them part-time.
+That’s the experience offered by food delivery apps and the reason those friendly faces can make extra money working for them part-time.

 One of the most popular services to deliver with is DoorDash.